All you need to know for a visit to Attingham

 Visiting the house

-The Mansion house at Attingham is open daily in 2020 for free-flow visits from 11am to 4.30pm from Saturday 15 February to Sunday 23 February, and then on weekends until Saturday 28 March when it opens daily until Sunday 2 November (on other dates guided tours are available please click on the Mansion information below).
+The Mansion is open for free-flow visits from 11am on weekends until Saturday 28 March, after that it is open daily for free-flow visits until Sunday 1 November (on weekdays in March it is open for guided tours find out more in the Mansion information below).
 You are welcome to explore the house at your own pace, you’ll find knowledgeable volunteer guides across the three floors, happy to answer any questions you may have.

 Not sure it’s for you, or it won’t have changed?
 Everyone is welcome inside the house.
 If you're visiting with younger members of the family we have a children’s trail for the family to enjoy, and for the smallest members of the family we’ve got hip seat baby carriers to borrow, and a place to leave your pushchair or pram while you're indoors.